akkartik/teliva/README.md

-An extremely naïve, [brutalist](https://en.wikipedia.org/wiki/Brutalist_architecture) attempt at packaging up simple [Lua](http://www.lua.org) ([5.1](https://www.lua.org/manual/5.1)) apps with all the stuff needed to edit and build them.
+An extremely naïve, [brutalist](https://en.wikipedia.org/wiki/Brutalist_architecture) attempt at packaging up simple [Lua](http://www.lua.org) ([5.1](https://www.lua.org/manual/5.1)) apps with almost all the stuff needed to edit and build them.
+You will need Linux, a C compiler and the ncurses library.

 Here's how you run one of the example apps (the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi)):